RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/decisions-authoring.md

 In our system, the properties evaluated to determine the risk scoring are:

     - Status of the Credit Card Holder
     - Total Amount disputed from the Fraud Data

+#### Setting up our decision table

 Let's add the Credit Card Holder condition column.

-5. Go to the _Columns_ tab and click on the button `Insert Column`, select `Add Condition` and click Next.
+1. Go to the _Columns_ tab and click on the button `Insert Column`, select `Add Condition` and click Next.

     ![Business Central Add Condition]({% image_path business-central-add-condition.png %}){:width="800px"}